Why Teleworking Should Be an Option for Employees

 Working with their own data and the data gleaned from existing studies and statistics from such organizations as WorldatWork and the Bureau of Labor Statistics, Lister and Hamlish present a picture of telecommuting as it currently exists.

 You will want to read the full report about telework trends.
 The report offers some key findings of the who, what, when, where, why, and why not of teleworking.
-I found especially interesting the factors that currently impede the progress of teleworking in a national employment picture that includes these factors.
+Especially interesting are the factors that currently impede the progress of teleworking in a national employment picture that includes these factors.

 - 45 percent of the US workforce holds jobs that are compatible with, at least, part-time telework.